ds160/remarkable-remember/README.md

 I got inspired by [rmscene](https://github.com/ricklupton/rmscene) to parse the reMarkable Lines File (version 6) and do hand writing recognition via MyScript.

 I'm using the [Lamy Eraser](https://github.com/isaacwisdom/RemarkableLamyEraser/tree/v1) sources that turns the button on the Lamy Pen into an eraser on the reMarkable tablet.

+I'm using the [WebInterface-OnBoot](https://github.com/rM-self-serve/webinterface-onboot) sources that eliminates the need to switch on the `USB web interface` setting after connecting the USB cable.

 Thanks to the developers for their beautiful work.